 Amplification happens when gain is greater than 1.
 Though gain is defined as the ratio of output to input, it is often described in decibels, which is a logarithmic ratio.

-Amplifiers come in all sort of shapes, sizes, and types.
-They can be separate units or built-into other devices.
+Amplifiers come in all sorts of shapes, sizes, and types.
+They can be separate units or built into other devices.

 Amps are often categorized by the types of signals they are tasked with amplifier and their position in the audio signal chain.

-In my article Passive Amplifiers Vs. Active Amplifiers (Sound & Audio), I talk about the various types of active amplifiers (which are the electrical devices we’ll be discussing in this article).
+In my article Passive Amplifiers Vs. Active Amplifiers (Sound & Audio), I talk about the various types of active amplifiers (the electrical devices we'll be discussing in this article).
 These types include:

 - Power Amplifier: amplifies line level signals from playback devices to speaker level signals that drive a loudspeaker.